Light for the World to See: A Thousand Words on Race and Hope

 From NPR correspondent and New York Times bestselling author, Kwame Alexander, comes a powerful and provocative collection of poems that cut to the heart of the entrenched racism and oppression in America and eloquently explores ongoing events.
 A book in the tradition of James Baldwin’s "A Report from Occupied Territory," Light for the World to See is a rap session on race.
 A lyrical response to the struggles of Black lives in our world … to America’s crisis of conscience… to the centuries of loss, endless resilience, and unstoppable hope.
 Includes an introduction by the author and a bold, graphically designed interior.

-Books similiar to Light for the World to See: A Thousand Words on Race and Hope may be found in the categories below:
+Light for the World to See: A Thousand Words on Race and Hope is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: